Professional Indemnity Insurance : Coverage Investigations & Other Issues

 Cover may be declined for one or more partners (and technically other individuals), which may cause the firm and its partners to become wholly exposed to the underlying claim, or the excluded partners facing reimbursements claims by the insurer.

 The insurer may seek to limit its exposure by relying on an aggregation clause, and may claim damages for claims handling prejudice e.g. upon late notification.
+There have been a number of important recent cases on the subject of aggregation.

 Will the insurer seek reimbursement?